janyanb/Temperature-Humidity-Sensor/README.md

 # Temperature-Humidity-Sensor
-Measures Temperature and Humidity using the raspberry pi and stores it on a TimescaleDB instance on Timescale Cloud
+Measures Temperature and Humidity using the raspberry pi and stores it on a InfluxDB instance on InfluxDB Cloud

 SENSOR CONNECTION: